coinpaprika/tutorials/README.md

-# 📚 Tutorials Repository - Learn to Use DEX Paprika API 🚀
+# 📚 Tutorials Repository - Learn to Use DexPaprika API 🚀

-Welcome to the **DEX Paprika API Tutorials** repository!
-This is your go-to resource for learning how to leverage the **DEX Paprika API**, the latest product from **CoinPaprika**, to fetch and analyze token data.
+Welcome to the **DexPaprika API Tutorials** repository!
+This is your go-to resource for learning how to leverage the **DexPaprika API**, the latest product from **CoinPaprika**, to fetch and analyze token data.

 ## 📌 What You’ll Find Here
 - Step-by-step tutorials to help you navigate through our API